AppliedAI-Org/IntelligenceHub.Documentation/docs/ReadMe.md

 ## Features
 1. **Saving agentic chat 'profiles'** to simplify client requests, and create preset configurations related to prompting and AI model configs.
 2. **Chat completions** including streaming via a SignalR web socket or via server side events, and support for custom models deployed in Azure AI Studio.
-3. **RAG database support**, including database creation, document ingestion, and the ability to perform RAG operations across AGI service providers.
-Support now includes Azure AI Search and Weaviate.
+3. **RAG database support**, including database creation, document ingestion, and the ability to perform RAG operations.
+The public service uses a Weaviate backend by default; Azure AI Search is limited to enterprise users.
 4. **Multimodality and image generation** including the ability to mix and match image generation models accross AGI service providers.
 5. **Tool execution** via returning the tool arguments to the client, or executing them against an external API, and returning the resulting http response data.
 6. **Conversation history** saving and loading from the database.